 Today’s environment and the growing need for language support have some people perplexed.
-How can they incorporate an interpreter if all three parties (for example, the doctor, the patient, and the interpreter) are in three different locations?
+How can they incorporate an interpreter if all three parties — for example, the doctor, the patient, and the interpreter — are in three different locations?
 Is this even possible?

-Yes, it is possible.
-In fact, there are two easy ways to access an interpreter that are equally simple, even if all three parties are all in different locations.
+Yes!
+There are two easy ways to access an interpreter that are equally simple, even if all three parties are all in different locations.

 Here’s how it works.